josiahn99/kc1yqn-website/roadmap/index.md

 2. End-fed half-wave
 3. 2m Yagi

-For each of these antennas, measure, record, and compare:
+For each of these conduct experiments that test hypotheses regarding:
-Resonance, impedance, SWR
+   - Resonance, impedance, SWR
-Signal reception and propogation quality
+   - Signal reception and propogation quality
-Effects of height and orientation
+   - Effects of height and orientation

-A combination of my RTL-SDR, Anytone-878, and a HF radio to be purchased will be utilized with these antennas.
+I will observe, measure, and analyze results using the following equipment:
+   - NanoVNA
+   - RTL-SDR
+   - Anytone-878
+   - HF radio (to be purchased)

 ---

 ## Circuit Experiments

 Breadboard and PCB circuits are an opportunity to see basic electrical theory and RF in action.
 For now, I'm working on complementing the knowledge needed for the General and Amateur Extra exams through Advanced Radio Theory Handbook by Ron Bertrand, and [Electronics Tutorials](https://www.electronics-tutorials.ws/), with a focus on amplifier and oscillating circuits.
+I will also be reviewing QST Magazine and On the Air Magazine for ideas to improve my basic building abilities.

 Circuits I plan to build include: